 For how difficult it was to find food without plastic, it was nearly impossible to find plastic-free personal care products in the big stores.
 Enter even more internet sleuthing and searching.
 There had to be products out there, and the internet provided.
 But buying them on Amazon seemed counterproductive, since it would come shipped in all that junk!

 Toothpaste in glass jars, personal care products with zero packaging or in compostable kraftboard, refillable or reusable items, bamboo toothbrushes and silk dental floss, to name a few.
 Glass jars to refill soaps and detergents, containers to use when buying meat and cheese at the deli counters, bags for product or bulk dry goods; the options seemed endless.
 The downside was that each of these was from a different vendor… and who has time to shop at 20 different stores, even if they ARE online?

 Then came the idea of Byrd’s Filling Station.
 I knew there had to be a way to aggregate and showcase the great products that are out there to help people on the journey to reducing our waste.
 Awareness of our consumption is so important, but so is convenience.
 We CAN have both.
-And this journey is just beginning – we are constantly expanding to new products and showcasing ways to make life easier, cost less, generate less waste.
+And for as far as we have come in 4 years, this journey is just beginning – we are constantly expanding to new products and showcasing ways to make life easier, cost less, generate less waste.

 Here’s to phasing out single-use plastic in a convenient way!